 - Pepperdine University School of Law

-- Represented a regional telecom operator in a $1.3B (USD) arbitration seated in the Middle East involving a breach of the terms of an interconnection agreement against one of the world's largest mobile operators.
+- Represented a global telecom operator in institutional arbitrations involving a breach of the terms of an interconnection agreement and equal treatment against one of the world’s largest mobile operators.

 - "Counsels Ethics in International Arbitration," Arbitration Committee of the New York City Bar Association, September 2020